Gardens + Orchards

 Creekside Mills has been conceptualized to take advantage of lands natural benefits.
-Fruit trees, nut trees, community common areas are programed throughout the masterplan.
-There are areas also left untouched as environmental zones and walking and hiking path to explore the entire site.
+In line with the food-to-table movement, fruit trees, nut trees, vegetable gardens, lavender fields and community common areas are dotted throughout the plan.
+There are also areas left untouched, as environmental buffer zones for walking and hiking paths that further expand the sites footprint.

 What is RecreationAL Agriculture?

 Recreational Agriculture (RA): is a planning, policy, and design framework that focuses on integrating a wide range of sustainable food system elements into recreation/urban planning projects and neighbourhoods.

 The cornerstone of implementing RA is to create an recreational environment that activates and enhances all aspects of a sustainable food system through the integration - not separation - of people, their living environments and food.
 It’s about reconnecting people to where food comes from; designing desirable and viable site specific forms of agriculture and food activities in a range of spaces; from wild foraging areas to downtown cores.

 Agricultural Community Pillars